(measurement of light with various electromagnetic wavelengths)

 Some instrument terms/classes:

 Intensity at each wavelength is typically the quality of interest

-Chandra X-ray Observatory (Chandra)
+Chandra X-ray Observatory (CXO)

-Discovery Channel Telescope (DCT)
+Lowell Discovery Telescope (LDT)

 Gran Telescopio Canarias (GTC)

 integral field spectrograph